 "2020 has been one for the record books," said Craig Melissare, during his JNUC 2020 session, "and most of us are ready to start afresh."

-Melissare shared the five lessons Second Life Mac, a used Apple device buyback company helping organizations tap the residual value of their technology investments.
+Melissare shared the five lessons Second Life Mac, a used Apple device buyback company helping organizations tap the residual value of their technology investments through Apple inventory management.
 They've developed the only touchless buyback program has taken away through their partnerships with schools and businesses can take with them from 2020.
 Chief among these is the need to stay ahead of supply chain hiccups with a strategic, sustainable device lifecycle plan.

 Lesson 1: Your jobs just got a lot more complicated.